 The evolution of the British pub beer garden has been a strangely slow and jittery one.
-Even three decades ago, the majority of boozers felt the only effort they needed to make with any precious outdoor space was to ensure the beer barrels were piled up safely and place a rotting picnic table near the fire exit.
+Even three decades ago, the majority of boozers felt the only effort they needed to make with any precious outdoor space was to safely pile up the beer barrels and place a rotting picnic table near the fire exit.

 Then, somewhere around the mid to late 90s the beer garden grew up a little.
 Sun umbrellas plastered with lager slogans became ubiquitous and some hostelries even toyed with the radical notion of installing a BBQ.
 Then the smoking ban hit and pub gardens became giant al fresco ashtrays with heaters, filled, in any weather, by those who simply couldn’t contemplate the idea of a pint without a nourishing ciggie.